lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 If a failure is encountered, the OTP controller will send out a `fatal_check_error` alert and reset all of its hardware outputs to their defaults.

 Note that checks applied to life cycle could cause a failure if life cycle is updated, because life cycle is the only partition that may contain live updates.
-The controller hence detects this condition and makes sure that the buffer registers are kept up to date in order to prevent false positives.
+The controller hence detects this condition based on the `lc_check_byp_en_i` signal coming from the life cycle controller, and pauses background checks on this partition in order to prevent false positives.

 ### Secret Partition Integrity Checks